 On a lighter note, Lulu Hadley, one of my classmates, wrote this Vegetarian Love Song.

 Heres something else from The Blue and White.
 You know that saying about what to do if life hands you a lemon?
 This must be the unabridged version.
 If you hand a pessimist a lemon, it sours him on the human race; but if you hand an optimist a lemon, he will increase his daily earnings by adding some sugar and water to it and dispose of it as lemonade.

-Mr. Davis was handed a lemon one morning.
+Mr. H.C.
+Davis was handed a lemon one morning.
 He was the Manual Arts instructor, and he almost cut his thumb off on a circular saw.
 They had to take him to the Wells Hospital in Cambridge to get stitches, and he missed several days of school.

 The following Friday was Good Friday, and the Ministerial Association held special services in the various school buildings.
 The pastors of Byesville started preaching to us at 2:30 that afternoon.

 The Friday after that was Arbor Day, and again we conducted special exercises in all the buildings.
 At the High School, the Biology Class was in charge.
 Everyone was supposed to plant at least one tree, according to Governor Coopers proclamation.